smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Using App Services/index.md

 // This array contains all currently available app services on the system NSArray<SDLAppServiceCapability *> *appServices = capabilities.appServices;
-SDLAppServiceCapability *aCapability = appServices.first;
+SDLAppServiceCapability *aCapability = appServices.firstObject

-// This will be nil since it's the first update SDLServiceUpdateReason *capabilityReason = aCapability.updateReason;
+// This will be nil since it's the first update SDLServiceUpdateReason capabilityReason = aCapability.updateReason;

 // The app service record will give you access to a service's generated id, which can be used to address the service directly (see below), it's manifest, used to see what data it supports, whether or not the service is published (it always will be here), and whether or not the service is the active service for its service type (only one service can be active for each type)
 SDLAppServiceRecord *serviceRecord = aCapability.updatedAppServiceRecord;